KeshavNayyar1/Exploring-the-Link-Between-Crime-Rates-Unemployment-and-Graduation-Rates-in-Maryland/README.md

 Graduation Rate vs. Motor Vehicle Theft Rate: This graph shows how motor vehicle theft rates relate to graduation rates.
 Again, counties with lower graduation rates appear to have higher M/V theft rates, while counties with higher graduation rates tend to have lower incidents of vehicle theft.

+This code is responsible for merging two datasets: one containing graduation rates and another containing unemployment rates for various counties.
+Here's what each part does:

+Cleaning County Names:

+Both df_graduationrate['County'] and df_unemployment['County'] have their "County" suffix removed and any extra spaces stripped, to ensure consistent naming conventions.
+This is important for the merge operation to work properly, as inconsistent names would cause mismatches.
+Merging the Datasets:

+The two datasets (df_graduationrate and df_unemployment) are merged on the common column 'County', using an inner join.
+This means only counties that are present in both datasets will be included in the final result.
+The merged DataFrame is stored in df_merged.
+Displaying the Result:

+Finally, print(df_merged) displays the resulting DataFrame after merging, allowing you to see the combined data of graduation and unemployment rates for each county.
+This process helps in aligning the two datasets for further analysis.

 <img width="1132" alt="Screenshot 2024-09-08 at 12 21 07 PM" src="https://github.com/user-attachments/assets/86b2124c-d388-4a9a-aa8f-2b05ac4687a2">

 <img width="523" alt="Screenshot 2024-09-08 at 12 21 25 PM" src="https://github.com/user-attachments/assets/687dffb5-f604-49b9-9c1f-c1bf6a9daab6">

 <img width="891" alt="Screenshot 2024-09-08 at 12 22 10 PM" src="https://github.com/user-attachments/assets/1df9d447-1c2a-4504-ab3a-7bf4a48f56ff">